- What are Facial Implants

 After the surgery, you will have bandages or dressings applied to the surgical areas.
 This will help keep these areas clean and also support the position of the implant so it can heal correctly.
 Dr. Shahin Javaheri will provide you with detailed instructions on how to care for the surgical site.
 The goal is to promote healthy healing and prevent infection.

 If you have dissolvable sutures, they will absorb on their own.
 However, these stitches tend to cause more scarring, so we don’t always recommend them for facial implants.
 If we use regular stitches, we will remove them in about one week.
-We choose the best stitches based based on where the incision is and how it’s expected to heal.
+We choose the best stitches based on where the incision is and how it’s expected to heal.

 Typically, most clients only need a week or two off work, though this depends on your personal habits and if you are having other procedures done.
 Keep in mind that swelling and bruising are common and can take weeks or months to go away completely.
-Continue leading a healthy lifestyle, taking your prescribed medications and following the doctor’s orders.
+Continue leading a healthy lifestyle, taking your prescribed medications, and following the doctor’s orders.

 Potential Risks and Complications from Facial Implants

-As long as you are in good health, non-smoking and have a surgeon who is board certified by the American Board of Plastic Surgery, your risks for complications are low.
+As long as you are in good health, non-smoking, and have a surgeon who is board-certified by the American Board of Plastic Surgery, your risks for complications are low.
 Still, it’s important to be aware of the possible risks you can experience such as:

 - Allergic reactions from the anesthesia, sutures, dressings, etc.